The Sims 4 Marketplace and Maker Program.webp

 The remaining 70% covers platform fees, VAT, server costs, translation into all 18 supported languages, and the human review process.
 Maxis frames this as the company absorbing publishing overhead so Makers do not have to.

 The reaction from parts of the creator community has been skeptical.
-Creator SpinningPlumbobs publicly questioned the arrangement on X (formerly Twitter), and forum user DaWaterRat on the EA forums noted concerns about price obfuscation through virtual currency and what they described as creators getting a raw deal.
+Creator SpinningPlumbobs publicly questioned the arrangement on X (formerly Twitter), and forum user DaWaterRat on the EA forums raised concerns about price obfuscation through virtual currency and what they described as creators getting a raw deal.
 These are legitimate points worth understanding before deciding whether to support the program.

 What happens to free mods and custom content?

 The Marketplace does not replace the existing free custom content ecosystem.
-Maxis confirmed that creators can continue distributing free work on third-party sites under the standard mod policy.
+Maxis has stated that creators can continue distributing free work on third-party sites under the standard mod policy.
 The key rule is exclusivity: content that appears for free (or for paid early access) outside the Marketplace cannot also be sold inside it.

 The Gallery and Base Game updates continue as before, with no changes to how free community creations are shared there.